-Obtaining such a ranking has wide application from marketing (when trying to decide what product features are most important), to customer satisfaction (when trying to decide what improvements should be worked on first) to employee satisfaction (when trying to decide what is most important part of job satisfaction).
+Obtaining such a ranking has wide applications, from marketing (when trying to decide what product features are most important), to customer satisfaction (when trying to decide what improvements should be worked on first), to employee satisfaction (when trying to decide what is most important part of job satisfaction).

-Clearly, if you are my only customer and I ask you to rank five possible criteria in order of their importance then I’m done.
-I have all the information I need to evaluate each criterion.
+Clearly, if you are my only customer and I ask you to rank five possible criteria in order of their importance, then I’m done.
+Your opinion is the only one that matters, and I have all the information I need to evaluate each criterion.

 When I have one customer or one critical party then ranking gives an unambiguous ordering.
-We see that changes when you are looking for a ranking from a group of survey respondents.
+That changes when you are looking for a ranking from a group of survey respondents.
 The result of rank ordering doesn’t translate directly from one to many.

-Now let’s go back to our ranking question from last month’s blog.
-We want to rank the criteria herbal tea buyers use when buying tea.
+Let’s say we want to rank the criteria herbal tea buyers use when buying tea.
 We want to know the best ordering of the following buying criteria for herbal tea drinkers:

 - Clinically tested